victorsoares96/epubjs-react-native/README.md

 - `isLoading`: Indicates if the book is loading.
 - `searchResults`: Search results.
 - `meta`: A object containing the book's metadata.
+- `annotations`: A array containing the book's annotations.

 #### Examples